 Folsom Lake State Park offers beaches, boat ramps and picnic areas

-Lake Natoma is designed for mostly non-motorized craft including sailing and kayaking.
+Lake Natoma is known for its serene waters for mostly non-motorized craft including sailing and kayaking.

 Two state-of-the-art movie theaters